vsch/idea-multimarkdown/README.md

 **For any communications requiring a reply** please use the [GitHub Issues page](https://github.com/vsch/idea-multimarkdown/issues) for this plugin.
 There is no ability to reply to comments left on the [JetBrains plugin comment and rate page](https://plugins.jetbrains.com/plugin/writeComment?pr=&pluginId=7896).

+**[Wiki Pages](https://github.com/vsch/idea-multimarkdown/wiki) added** with instructions on [how to include your GitHub wiki in the IntelliJ IDE](https://github.com/vsch/idea-multimarkdown/wiki/Adding-GitHub-Wiki-To-Your-IntelliJ-Project) so you can work on the wiki in the IDE and use the plugin for syntax highlighting and preview.
+Makes adding images and manipulating the wiki a lot easier.

 <table>
   <tr><td><a href="http://flattr.com/thing/4603764/vschidea-multimarkdown-on-GitHub" title="Donate monthly to vsch using Flattr"><img src="https://raw.githubusercontent.com/vsch/idea-multimarkdown/master/assets/images/flattr-tips.png" border="0" width="43" height="53" alt="Donate monthly to vsch using Flattr" /></a>